mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 For more information, read the [ReadWriteSplit](../Routers/ReadWriteSplit.md) router documentation.

-#### Parsing limitations

-Galera Cluster variables, such as `@@wsrep_node_name`, are not resolved by the embedded MariaDB parser.
-This usually means that the query will be routed to the master.

 #### Limitations in client session handling

 Some of the queries that a client sends are routed to all backends instead of